unioslo/tre-operators-docs/docs/modules/legal/index.md

 *   **Standardised Request:** Once implemented, the unified procedure for submitting and evaluating data access requests **SHOULD be in line with the EHDS regulation**.
 *   **Data Access Application Management System (DAAMS):** This system is the designated platform to request access to data under EHDS Regulation.

+*   Standardised Request: Align the unified procedure for submitting and evaluating data access requests with the EHDS regulation once implemented.
+*   Data Access Application Management System (DAAMS): Use DAAMS as the designated platform to request access to data under EHDS Regulation.

 ### Role Definitions under EHDS

 Clear definitions are needed for roles in the context of data access requests.

 *   **Project Host Role:** Where a Project spans multiple TREs, one TRE **MUST** be designated as the **Project host**.
 *   **Legal Responsibility:** Future regulations may clarify the legal responsibility of the TRE versus the PI concerning output approval, particularly when the TRE is not the data controller.

+*   Project Host Role: Designate one TRE as the Project host when a Project spans multiple TREs.
+*   Legal Responsibility: Future regulations may clarify the legal responsibility of the TRE versus the PI for output approval, especially when the TRE is not the data controller.

 ## Model Agreements (Future Content)